SAML-Toolkits/php-saml/README.md

         // If true, Destination URL should strictly match to the address to
         // which the response has been sent.
-        // Notice that if 'relaxDestinationValidation' is true an empty Destintation
+        // Notice that if 'relaxDestinationValidation' is true an empty Destination
         // will be accepted.
         'destinationStrictlyMatches' => false,

-        // If true, SAMLResponses with an InResponseTo value will be rejectd if not
+        // If true, SAMLResponses with an InResponseTo value will be rejected if not
         // AuthNRequest ID provided to the validation method.
         'rejectUnsolicitedResponsesWithInResponseTo' => false,